Rei-SwitchBot/faq/en-us/Floor Cleaning Robot S20.md

 7. Once docked, make sure the water station's firmware version is up to date.
 If not, go to SwitchBot App -> Floor Cleaning Robot S20 -> Gear Icon -> Firmware & Battery to update the firmware.

-8. If the above does not improve the situation, please contact us via SwitchBot App -> Profile -> Support ->Feedback.
-When contacting us, please provide the following information:
+8. If the above does not improve the situation, please provide the following information:

 A video of the S20 failing to dock at the water station A phone displays the serial number on the back of the water station.